stampit-org/docs/composition.md

 * [`@stamp/it`](https://www.npmjs.com/package/@stamp/it) - the same as the compose function above, but provides some additional nicer API
 * [`stampit`](https://www.npmjs.com/package/stampit) - the same as the `@stamp/it` above, but optimized for browsers

-You can use both `stampit`s same as the `compose` function.
-But you cannot use `compose` function same as `stampit`.
+You can use both `stampit`s same way as if it was the `compose` function.
+But you cannot use `compose` function same way as `stampit`.
 For example, these lines generate same stamp:

 ```js
 const StampFromCompose = compose(Stamp1, Stamp2, Stamp3)